OpenNews/srccon-2020/homepage.md

 * be part of hands-on workshops that reimagine newsroom tech, teamwork, leadership, community, and journalism itself —not panels where you sit back and listen, but sessions where you participate and learn.
 * connect with people who share your hopes and dreams for journalism—not just making professional acquaintances, but creating personal relationships that last.
-* bring who you are into a conference that thinks about the program, the schedule—even games & meals—as ways to celebrate everything you have to share.
+* bring who you are into a conference that thinks about the program, the schedule—even breaks & activities—as ways to celebrate everything you have to share.

 SRCCON programs are built by participants, and previous attendees have already expressed interest this year in talking about topics like: leading during crisis, nurturing staff remotely, navigating uncertain career paths, reshaping team workflows, and organizing collective action to address the systemic racism in our industry.
 We can't wait to hear what _you_ want to talk about.